FXHibon/vdm-tool/README.md

 DB connection url can be modified in config file

 ### Scrap
+Fetch VDM from viedemerde, limited by the config (200 by default).
+Items are stored in local mongodb
 ```bash
 ./index.js --fetch
 ```

 ### Serve
+Serve all fetched VDM through REST API.
+See end-points description below

 ```bash
 ./index.js --serve
 ```